|

 their young.”
 Uncertainty over this

-verse can be seen in the presence of an alternate reading.
-This may be because in later years, long after dinosaurs had become extinct, it seemed
+verse can be seen by the presence of an alternate reading.
+This may be because in later years, after dinosaurs had become extinct, it seemed

 inappropriate for reptiles to be described as nursing their young (the textual

-corrections in the margins of the Hebrew text date to the Masoretes in the 6th
+corrections in the margins of the Hebrew Bible date to the Masoretes in the 6th

 to 10th centuries A.D.).
 But